jrjml/jrjml.github.io/patrons/new-patron-policy-doc.md

 ### Patron Conduct
-Description.
+Patrons will comply with the following rules of conduct.

 1. Patrons must be civil and not boisterous or loud.

 2. Patrons may not engage in obscenity, profanity, harassment, or abusive language.

-3. Patrons may only unless in direct connection with library business.

-4. Patrons may not consume food or beverages, unless in the meeting room, but only with permission.
+3. Patrons may not consume food or beverages, unless the patron is in the meeting room and obtains permission from library staff.

-5. Patrons may not use tobacco, alcohol, or illicit substances.
+4. Patrons may not use tobacco, alcohol, or illegal substances.

-6. Patrons may not be under the influence of alcohol or illicit substances.
+5. Patrons may not be under the influence of alcohol or illegal substances.

-7. Patrons may not engage in illegal activity.
+6. Patrons may not engage in illegal activity.

-8. Patrons may not commit vandalism, defacement, or property damage.
+7. Patrons may not commit vandalism, defacement, or property damage.

-9. Patrons must wear school/office appropriate attire including shirt, shoes, pants, or similar.
+8. Patrons must wear school/office appropriate attire including shirt, shoes, pants, or similar.

-10. Patrons must maintain a proper, non-offensive level of bodily hygiene.
+9. Patrons must maintain a proper, non-offensive level of bodily hygiene.

-11. Patrons must not bring animals into the library, other than service dogs.
+10. Patrons must not bring animals into the library, other than service dogs.

-12. Patrons may not engage in solicitation.
+11. Patrons may not engage in solicitation.

-13. Patrons may not interfere with Library business.
+12. Patrons may not interfere with Library business.

 ### Children Policy
-Description.
+Patrons will comply with the following policies regarding children.

 1. The Library assumes no responsibility for children left unaccompanied.